nsat/space-services-user-guide/dev-env/in-orbit/Readme.md

 Developers should consider using the [cross compiler](../cross-compiling/) if possible.

 The [ISL tutorial](../tutorials/isl/) requires the python module `zfec`.
 This module has a native C library that is built at installation time by `setuptools`.
-The ``SABERTOOTH`, `SDR`, `IPI` payloads require further setup if the user plans to deploy python modules that have a C/C++ native build step.
+The ``SABERTOOTH`, `SDR`, `IPI` payloads require further setup if the developer plans to deploy python modules that have a C/C++ native build step.
 This walkthrough can be adapted for any Linux distro package or python module.

 ## Packages